 The principles of this development have been welcomed throughout this consultation process and, as such, we have built on the feedback that we have received from the local community to date.
 This includes a focus on the design of the public space to make it inclusive for all, and the provision of community space and amenities, such as a crèche.

-The designs you see here today are the designs that have been submitted, although we continue to welcome community feedback via firstname.lastname@example.org.
+The designs you see here today were the designs submitted to Cambridge City Council.
+We continue to welcome community feedback via firstname.lastname@example.org.

 We are building homes that are available for everyone to live in, but we very much hope that the Devonshire Gardens development will attract people already living in Cambridge and the surrounding area.
 All these homes will remain under the long-term ownership of Railpen as a professional landlord.
 There will be comprehensive maintenance, security and upkeep of the buildings.